Beyoğlu: Roads

 Parallel to İstiklal Avenue runs the wide bi-directional boulevard named Tarlabaşı Caddesi, which carries most of the traffic through the area and was constructed in the 1980s.
 The streets on either side of this road contain historic buildings and churches.
 The once cosmopolitan areas surrounding them have deteriorated.
+However, recent gentrification projects have seen some of the buildings restored.

+Istanbul's first beltway, the Kasımpaşa-Hasköy Tunnel, Piyalepaşa Avenue, Meclis-i Mebusan Avenue and Kulturuş Deresi Avenue are other major thoroughfares.

+Many Istanbul bus lines and the Istanbul Metrobus (only the Halıcıoğlu stop) provide transportation to the district.

+Rail transport

+The Istanbul metro M2 line runs through the district via Taksim and Şişhane stations.
+The T1 tram line runs in the district between the Kabataş and Karaköy stops and the T2 nostalgic tram line runs on the Istiklal Avenue.
+Funicular lines F1 and Tünel also provide transport for the district.

 Culture

 Foreigners, especially from Euro-Mediterranean and West European countries, have long resided in Beyoğlu.
 There is a cosmopolitan atmosphere in the heart of the district, where people from various cultures live in Cihangir and Gümüşsuyu.
 Beyoğlu also has a number of historical Tekkes and Türbes.
 Several Sufi orders, such as the Cihangirî (pronounced Jihangiri) order, were founded here.

 Most of the consulates (former embassies until 1923, when Ankara became the new Turkish capital) are still in this area; the Italian, British, German, Greek, Russian, Dutch, and Swedish consulates are significant in terms of their history and architecture.

 Beyoğlu is also home to many high schools like Galatasaray Lisesi, Deutsche Schule Istanbul, St. George's Austrian High School, Lycée Sainte Pulchérie, Liceo Italiano, Beyoğlu Anatolian High School, Beyoğlu Kız Lisesi, Zografeion Lyceum, Zappeion Lyceum, and numerous others.

-The unique international art project United Buddy Bears was presented in Beyoðlu during the winter of 2004–2005.
+The unique international art project United Buddy Bears was presented in Beyoğlu during the winter of 2004–2005.